Aditya986025/Hnadwritten-Digits-Artificial-Nural-network-/README.md

 The image shows the summary of a neural network model (specifically `sequential_3`) generated using Keras or TensorFlow.
-Here's a detailed breakdown:

 🔍 Model Summary Explanation:

-- **Model Type**: Sequential — Layers are stacked in order from input to output.
+- *Model Type : Sequential — Layers are stacked in order from input to output.
-- **Total Parameters**: 1,033,100 — All are trainable, with no non-trainable params.
+- *Total Parameters : 1,033,100 — All are trainable, with no non-trainable params.
-- **Number of Layers**: 8 dense (fully connected) layers.
+- *Number of Layers : 8 dense (fully connected) layers.

 ---